jhcook/packer/freebsd11.0/README.md

 # FreeBSD 11.0

 This is a Vagrant box running the latest version of FreeBSD 11.0-RELEASE patchset and all updates including the Kernel.
-The Virtualbox Guest Additions 5.0 -- or the latest version of Virtualbox is supported.

 ## Info